SlimeVR/SlimeVR-Docs-Site/src/diy/imu-comparison.md

 # IMU Comparison

 The community has been hard at work testing various IMUs for DIY SlimeVR trackers.
 A survey was held within the DIY community for a clearer picture of the current state of available IMUs.
-This page is based on user feedback and weighed against the survey, with scores showing the average answer given to the chip.
+This page is based on user feedback and compared with the survey, with scores showing the average answer given to the chip.
-Following completing your own trackers, you can complete an extended version of that original survey yourself, or view previous responses on the [SlimeVR Experience Survey page](../misc/survey.md).
+After completing your own trackers, you can complete an extended version of that original survey yourself, or view previous responses on the [SlimeVR Experience Survey page](../misc/survey.md).
 ## Index (in order of best to worst with current firmware)
 - [ICM-45686](#icm-45686)
 - [LSM6DSV](#lsm6dsv)